 Yes, we conduct session on a secure online platform or face-to-face, depending on your preference.
 Available research shows that sessions conducted online are as effective as physical sessions.

-We offer significantly lower rates options for sessions conducted by counsellors-in-training.
-Sessions with counsellors-in-training are between 50-60min long, and costs $90 per session.
+*We offer significantly lower rates options for sessions conducted by Counsellors-in-training.
 Their sessions are closely supervised by approved supervisors and will only be allocated cases that are in line with their level of training and experience.

 Psychological assessment fees varies according to your needs, please contact us to discuss your needs.

 If your insurance plan cover you for sessions with psychologists or counsellors, let your therapist know and he/she will write a memo that you can submit to your insurance company for claims.